ICEC conference proceedings

 Each manuscript submission is subject to single-blind peer review by a minimum of two independent reviewers.
 The reviewers are assigned by the ICEC Management Committee, who handle the process throughout, led by the chair of the conference.
 Reviewers are required to state any competing interests before completing a review.

 At the point of submitting an abstract to ICEC, authors agree to transfer copyright to ICEC on acceptance of their final manuscript in the ICEC proceedings.
 If the manuscript is withdrawn at any stage up until the proceedings are finalized, copyright is not transferred and authors retain the rights over the submission.
-In the case that the paper is, with the consent of the authors, selected for the Special Issue of Energies, ICEC will transfer the copyright back to the authors and the paper will be removed from the proceedings, with a permanent note linking to the online open-access article.
+In the case that the paper is, with the consent of the authors, selected for a Special Issue, ICEC will transfer the copyright back to the authors and the paper will be removed from the proceedings, with a permanent note linking to the online open-access article.
 See below for the full ICEC copyright statement.

 Authorship and contributions